Baker City East median real estate price is $314,811, which is less expensive than 87.0% of Oregon neighborhoods and 57.9% of all U.S. neighborhoods.

 Baker City East has a 10.3% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 63.1% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Baker City East neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Baker City East neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 80.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Baker City East neighborhood has more Danish and Belgian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.7% of this neighborhood's residents have Danish ancestry and 0.5% have Belgian ancestry.